-The ratings assigned to the bank facilities and debt instruments of Madura Micro Finance Limited (MMFL) are placed on credit watch with positive implications following the announcement by the Board of Directors of MMFL approving (i) the acquisition of 76.2% of the share capital of MMFL from its existing shareholders by CreditAccess Grameen Limited (CAGL) and (ii) a scheme of arrangement amongst CAGL, MMFL and their respective shareholders and creditors, providing for the amalgamation of MMFL into CAGL.
+The rating assigned to the bank facilities and debt instruments of Madura Microfinance Limited (MMFL) continues on credit watch with positive implications following the announcement by the Board of Directors of MMFL approving (i) the acquisition of 76.2% of the share capital of MMFL from its existing shareholders by CreditAccess Grameen Limited (CAGL) and (ii) a scheme of arrangement amongst CAGL, MMFL and their respective shareholders and creditors, providing for the amalgamation of MMFL into CAGL.
 The scheme is subjected to regulatory and other approvals.
+As on March 18, 2020, CAGL has completed acquisition of 75.64% of equity share capital of MMFL.
 CARE will closely follow the developments in this regard and will consider taking appropriate rating action in due course.
-CAGL is a NBFC-MFI with AUM and networth of Rs.7,905 crore and Rs.2,501 crore as on September 30, 2019 respectively.

 The rating assigned to the bank facilities and debt instruments of MMFL continues to factor in the experienced promoters and management team, adequate loan appraisal & collection system, risk management systems & MIS, comfortable capital adequacy levels and healthy profitability levels.
-The rating also takes notes of improvement in scale of operations and good asset quality despite slight moderation during FY19 (refer to the period April 01 to March 31) and H1FY20 (refers to the period April 01 to September 30) due to impact of Gaja cyclone in Tamil Nadu.
-The ratings are however constrained by geographical concentration of loan portfolio despite improvement in the same, moderately diversified resource profile and regulatory & political risks inherent in the microfinance industry.
+The rating also takes notes of improvement in the scale of operations and good asset quality despite slight moderation during FY19 (refers to the period April 01 to March 31) and 9MFY20 (refers to the period April 01 to December 31) due to impact of Gaja cyclone in Tamil Nadu.
+The ratings are, however, constrained by geographical concentration of loan portfolio despite improvement in the same, moderately diversified resource profile and regulatory & political risks inherent in the microfinance industry.

-In light of growth plans envisaged by the company in the medium term, ability of MMFL to diversify its portfolio to reduce geographical concentration, maintaining good asset quality indicators, comfortable capital adequacy levels and healthy profitability levels would be the key rating sensitivities.
+In light of growth plans envisaged by the company in the medium term, the ability of MMFL to diversify its portfolio to reduce geographical concentration, maintaining good asset quality indicators, comfortable capital adequacy levels and healthy profitability levels would be the key rating sensitivities.